jdattilo/jdattilo/README.md

 **AI development expert.
 Technical founder.
 Available for hire.**

-I build production systems where AI agents are first-class contributors — not demos, not autocomplete.
+I build production systems where humans and AI agents are first-class contributors — not demos, not autocomplete.
 I've been doing this long enough to know where it breaks, and to build the infrastructure that keeps it from breaking.

 My team at **[Date Palm Media LLC](https://datepalm.media)** is available for agentic development, SaaS builds, and business automation consulting.
 [Let's talk.](mailto:joe@datepalm.media)